Introduction

 - 1355 Building of S. Caterina church, now demolished.

-- 1420 Cadore e Ampezzo under Venice.
+- 1420 Cadore and Ampezzo under Venice.

-- 1482 Consecration of the church of the Difesa.
+- 1482 Consecration of the church of the "Difesa.".

 - 1508 First Austrian occupation of Ampezzo.